 I finished university, and I just decided I needed to try something new basically, and through a process of elimination just decided to move out here.
-When I got here I got proper decks and I continued djaying.
-I was djaying at Clove when it was under a different management.
+When I got here I got proper decks and I continued deejaying.
+I was deejaying at Clove when it was under different management.
 Then eventually I bought a sampler.
 I wanted to produce; it was just a matter of getting the right equipment.
 I got a sampler and somebody gave me an Atari ST4.
-Then over winter I made my first project basically.
-Actually the first track I made with the sampler got me a gig in Toronto and that was my first live shows, which was a kind of crazy.
+Then over winter, I made my first project basically.
+Actually, the first track I made with the sampler got me a gig in Toronto and that was my first live show, which was kind of crazy.

 I had done a sound art version of that for Signal and Noise, but it wasn’t where I wanted it.
 It was pretty rudimentary.
 I knew I wouldn’t be able to take the Atari all the way to Toronto, so I had the sampler and the keyboard and I had to make it work, and it seemed to go ok.

 Then I made the CD and sent the CD to these people in Montreal who were organizing this electronic internship thing and basically got accepted in that program, which meant I could go to Europe for three months.
 [To] make contacts, that was the idea, and also it just kind of supported me for 6 months.I was still loosely based in Vancouver even though I’d been moving around.
 I was in Europe for three months, by whatever twist of meeting people.
 I played a show in Berlin at the Neue Berliner Initiative, which is kind of a classic Berlin [club], it used to be illegal, back of some building where a lot of the main guys who are in minimal techno and so on used to play.
 Now it’s more official, but then it was still an illegal venue.
 So anyway, this guy booked me for this show, and when I got back to Canada he got hold of me and said I want to start a label do you want to do a release.

 Were you received well as a Canadian Artist?